Fevol/starlight-theme-obsidian/docs/README.md

 Todo, add description here.

-Credits to @Hideoo for the Starlight theme template.
+Credits to @HiDeoo for the Starlight theme template.